-In Georgia, you should always call the police after a car accident resulting injuries and/or property damage totalling more than $500.
+In Georgia, you should always call the police after a car accident resulting in injuries and/or property damage that totals more than $500.
 Most car accidents, even minor ones, fit this description.
 So, don’t delay calling 911 to report your accident after it happens.
 Responding officers will create an accident report detailing what happened.

 This police report is often the go-to piece of evidence when fault and liability is determined after an accident.
 Before you file your claim, you’ll need to obtain a copy of this report.
 You can do this online, in person, or your Lilburn car accident attorney can do it for you.